-System Components: A batch chemical treatment system consists of the stormwater collection system (either temporary diversion or the permanent site drainage system), an untreated stormwater storage pond, pumps, a chemical feed system, treatment cells, and interconnecting piping.
+A batch chemical treatment system consists of the stormwater collection system (either temporary diversion or the permanent site drainage system), an untreated stormwater storage pond, pumps, a chemical feed system, treatment cells, and interconnecting piping.

-Treatment Cells: The batch treatment system shall use a minimum of two lined treatment cells in addition to the untreated stormwater storage pond.
+The batch treatment system shall use a minimum of two lined treatment cells in addition to the untreated stormwater storage pond.
 Multiple treatment cells allow for clarification of treated water while other cells are being filled or emptied.
 Treatment cells may be ponds or tanks.
-Ponds with constructed earthen embankments greater than 6 feet high require special engineering analyses.
-The Ecology Dam Safety Section has specific design criteria for dams in Washington State (see http://www.ecy.wa.gov/programs/wr/dams/guidanceDocs.html).
+Ponds with constructed earthen embankments greater than 6 feet high or which impound more than 10 acre-feet are subject to the Washing Dam Safety Regulati9ons (Chapter 173-175 WAC) See BMP D.01 Detention Ponds for more information regarding dam safety considerations for ponds.

-Conveyance and Storage Pond: Stormwater is collected at interception point(s) on the site and is diverted by gravity or by pumping to an untreated stormwater storage pond or other untreated stormwater holding area.
+Stormwater is collected at interception point(s) on the site and is diverted by gravity or by pumping to an untreated stormwater storage pond or other untreated stormwater holding area.
 The stormwater is stored until treatment occurs.
 It is important that the holding pond be large enough to provide adequate storage.

-pH Adjustment: The first step in the treatment sequence is to check the pH of the stormwater in the untreated stormwater storage pond.
+The first step in the treatment sequence is to check the pH of the stormwater in the untreated stormwater storage pond.
 The pH is adjusted by the application of carbon dioxide or a base until the stormwater in the storage pond is within the desired pH range, 6.5 to 8.5.
 When used, carbon dioxide is added immediately downstream of the transfer pump.
-Typically sodium bicarbonate (baking soda) is used as a base, although other bases may be used.
+Typically, sodium bicarbonate (baking soda) is used as a base, although other bases may be used.
 When needed, base is added directly to the untreated stormwater storage pond.
 The stormwater is recirculated with the treatment pump to provide mixing in the storage pond.
 Initial pH adjustments should be based on daily bench tests.
 Further pH adjustments can be made at any point in the process.
+See